Buttigieg flaws show under spotlight of New Hampshire debate

 Klobuchar hits Buttigieg over ‘newcomer’ status at debateFeb.
 8, 202001:12

-One one level, these are good problems for the former mayor of South Bend, Indiana, to have.
-He was in the spotlight, open to a new level of scrutiny from ABC's debate moderators and more aggressive attacks from his rivals, because of his success in Monday's Iowa's caucuses.
+On one level, these are good problems for the former mayor of South Bend, Indiana, to have.
+He was in the spotlight, open to a new level of scrutiny from ABC's debate moderators and more aggressive attacks from his rivals, because of his success in Monday's Iowa caucuses.

 But he also found himself in a political box of his own making.

-Buttigieg has held himself out as the candidate who can best bridge divides between the progressive and centrist wings of his own party and between the Republican and Democratic parties.
-Running on a unity message makes it harder for him to punch back assertively when he comes under fire and that makes him look less ready to go to war with Trump.
-That's a lesson most of the other candidates who have positioned themselves between centrist former Vice President Joe Biden and progressive stalwart Sanders already have learned — some of them after they dropped out of the race.
+Buttigieg has held himself out as the candidate who can best bridge the divide between the progressive and the centrist wings of his own party and between the Republican and the Democratic parties.
+Running on a unity message makes it harder for him to punch back assertively when he comes under fire and that makes him look less ready to go to war with President Donald Trump.
+That's a lesson most of the other candidates who have positioned themselves between the centrist Biden and the progressive stalwart Sanders already have learned — some of them after they dropped out of the race.

 Buttigieg attributed the number of marijuana arrests going up during his tenure as mayor to an effort to crack down on gang violence in communities of color.